Elite. What does that even mean? To achieve a level that is above the norm. Here is a humble story of a man who does that and how you too can do it.

 The story of change often seems to be a difficult one.
 Why is it such a struggle to become fit?

-I struggled with it for years before I was finally able to make real change, and when I did, it was easy.
+I struggled with it for years before I finally made real change, and when I did, it was easy.

 Here is how it happened.

-I started the first competition from seeing the amazing before and after photos that weren’t hype, they had made real change.
+I started the first competition by seeing the amazing before and after photos that weren’t hype, and they had made real change.

 It was real; I knew the plan works, plain and simple.